ntrappe/CMU_portfolio/MUSEUM.md

 | Break content into chunks | Three slender schedule columns plus full-bleed map block create natural pauses. |
 | Way-finding | Navigating campuses is challenging, lets give them a campus map. |

+_Extra: For fun, also noted nationality and diversity of speakers._

 ## Design
 ### Hero Image
 To weave the required photo into the layout without letting it shout over the text, I turned it into architectural line work: